Rabies

 Slaughter from visibly sick animals, or animals with unusual behavior, should not be handled.

 If hunters observe sick animals or animals with abnormal behavior, this must be reported to the Governor so that they can consider whether the animal should be euthanized and examined for rabies.
+This should be reported by calling the Governor's on-duty phone: (+47) 79 02 12 22.

 Regardless of whether you have been previously vaccinated, anyone exposed to an infectious agent must contact the health service as soon as possible.
 It is important to remember that rabies is a fatal disease.